Gracenote: History

 On September 3, 2014, Gracenote acquired Baseline, a Los Angeles–based provider of film and TV data and information.
 Baseline had previously been owned by the NY Times from 2006–2011 after which it was sold back to its original owners.
 This $50 million purchase deepened Gracenote's existing video datasets and added the Studio System database, a subscription-based resource for the Hollywood content creation and distribution communities, to its line-up of offerings.

 On October 2, 2014, Gracenote purchased Australia-based TV and movie data company HWW for $19 million US to expand its Asia Pacific presence and international offerings.

 On May 28, 2015, Gracenote acquired Amsterdam-based Infostrada Sports and Halifax-based SportsDirect, providers of music, video and sports data.

 On December 20, 2016, Tribune Media announced that it was selling Gracenote to Nielsen Holdings for $540 million in cash.
 The deal officially closed on February 1, 2017.
 In September 2017, Gracenote partnered with Connekt and Ensequence to deliver real-time offers on smart TVs.

+On November 7, 2019, Nielsen announced that it was splitting into two separate publicly traded companies.
+Gracenote fell under the company's Global Media business.

+After divestiture of NielsenIQ (the former ACNielsen consumer research business) in 2021, Nielsen became solely a media audience measurement and analytics firm including Gracenote.

+In October 2022, Nielsen and its subsidiaries (including Gracenote) were purchased by a private equity consortium led by affiliates of Elliott Investment Management and Brookfield Business Partners in an all-cash transaction valued at approximately $16 billion, including the assumption of debt.